wojtask/clrs4e-solutions/README.md

 Edition*](http://mitpress.mit.edu/algorithms4) by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein.
 My intention is to ensure, first and foremost, the rock solid correctness and completeness of the provided content, its technical elegance, as well as its consistency with the textbook material.
-In order to achieve such reliability, I spend a lot of time evolving and revising the solutions, not only in terms of content, but also in terms of terminology, wording, and typography.
+In order to achieve such reliability, I put a lot of effort into evolving and revising the solutions, not only in terms of accuracy and content-related correctness, but also in terms of terminology, wording, and typography.
-I pay attention to providing optimal algorithms, which are then implemented and thoroughly tested, and to illustrate operations and examples with accurate pictures, consistent with the style of the textbook.
+I also pay attention to providing optimal algorithms, which are then implemented and thoroughly tested, and to illustrate operations and examples with accurate pictures, consistent with the style of the textbook.

-It should be noted that the textbook's authors also provide the official [Selected Solutions](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/11599/selected-solutions.pdf), which cover about 7% of all exercises and problems contained in the book.
-Additionally, other authors publicly host their solutions on the web, though majority of those that I found are for the third edition of the textbook:
+It should be noted that the textbook authors also provide the official [Selected Solutions](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/11599/selected-solutions.pdf), which cover about 7% of all exercises and problems.
+Additionally, other researchers publicly host their solutions on the web, though majority of those that I found are for the third edition of the textbook:

 * [solutions by Michelle Bodnar and Andrew Lohr](http://sites.math.rutgers.edu/~ajl213/CLRS/CLRS.html),
 * [solutions by Stefan Kanev](https://ita.skanev.com),